-On this page, we cover private Montessori high schools.
-This includes schools in Toronto, Ottawa, Mississauga, Pickering, and Scarborough, Ontario, and across Canada.
+This page highlights private Montessori high schools located in Toronto, Ottawa, Mississauga, Pickering, and Scarborough, as well as across Ontario and the rest of Canada.

 Montessori high schools include students aged 14 to 18, the equivalent of grades 9 to 12 in most schools.
 In Montessori high schools, students do lots of independent and group work.
 They also begin note-taking, assignments, and tests, to prepare for university.
 Below, we list Montessori high schools.
 These schools can be filtered for several different features.